Multirename/multirename/README.md

 - Stable version: 1.2.0 as release 1                            2015-05-21
 # Bugs

 There are one or some and hopefully none!
 Be sure using the --test mode and check all results!
-Have a look at the output when substitution or search keywords having special characters e.g: ? & ...
+Have a look at the output when substitution or search keywords having special characters e.g: ? & * / \ | # ...
-I think the pcre engine does not like it but i haven't checked it yet.

 Your help would be great to find bugs or add features and improvements.